julienLombard/blog-mvc/README.md

 - twig / extensions to display a summary of articles
 - symfony / yaml for routes files

-To install them, in your command console, change the folder directory with the command `cd <directory>`
+To install them and generate autoload file, change the folder directory with the command `cd <directory>` in your command console.

 ```
 cd <directory>